-- The low-residency M.F.A. in Writing for the Screen and Stage Program launched in fall 2014 (25 students enrolled in fall 2015).
+- The low-residency M.F.A. in Writing for the Screen and Stage Program launched in fall 2014.

 - The growing cinema arts program began as one of the few all-digital film programs in the country.
 Enrollment has grown from 50 students in 2003 to 264 enrolled in fall 2015.
 The first group of four-year cinema arts majors received their bachelor’s degrees in May 2007.

 - International Summer Dance is a six-week, pre-professional, intensive program that attracts more than 200 students from across the United States and around the world.

 - Point Park University’s Pittsburgh Playhouse maintains a rigorous performance schedule with 18 major productions and 235 performances entertaining more than 30,000 patrons annually.

 - Dance students annually compete on the regional level of the American College Dance Festival.
 On eight separate occasions, students have been invited to participate in the National Festival at the Kennedy Center.
 In addition, Point Park dancers have participated in the finals of the Youth America Grand Prix ballet competition.

 - The Dance Department will once again host the National High School Dance Festival, Feb.
 28-March 4, 2018, welcoming high school dancers from around the world.